artic-network/fieldbioinformatics/docs/minion.md

 This page describes the core pipeline which is run via the `artic minion` command.

-There are **2 workflows** baked into the core pipeline, one which uses signal data (via [nanopolish](https://github.com/jts/nanopolish)) and one that does not (via [medaka](https://github.com/nanoporetech/medaka)).
-As the workflows are identical in many ways, this page will describe the pipeline as whole and notify the reader when there is dfferent behaviour between the two workflows.
-It should be noted here that by default the `nanopolish` workflow is selected; you need to specify `--medaka` (and `--medaka-model`) if you want the medaka workflow enabled.

-> **NOTE**: It is very important that you select the appropriate value for `--medaka-model`.

 At the end of each stage, we list here the "useful" stage output files which are kept.
 There will also be some additional files leftover at the end of the pipeline but these can be ignored (and are hopefully quite intuitively named).

 ## Stages

 ### Input validation

-The supplied `--scheme-directory` will be checked for a **reference sequence** and **primer scheme**.
-If `--scheme-version` is not supplied, version 1 will be assumed.

 As of version 1.2.0, the pipeline will try and download the reference and scheme from the [artic primer scheme](https://github.com/artic-network/primer-schemes) repository if it is not found/provided.

-Once the scheme and reference have been found, the pipeline will validate the scheme and extract the primer pool information.

-If running the **nanopolish workflow**, the pipeline will check the reference only contains one sequence and then run `nanopolish index` to map basecalled reads to the signal data.

-#### stage output

-- primer validation log (optional)
-- nanopolish index (workflow dependant)
+It will be downloaded to the directory provided by `--scheme-directory` which defaults to a subfolder of the current working directory `primer-schemes/`

+This is done using the `--scheme-name` `--scheme-length` and `--scheme-version` parameters, for example, to fetch the [artic-inrb-mpox/2500/v1.0.0](https://github.com/quick-lab/primerschemes/tree/main/primerschemes/artic-inrb-mpox/2500/v1.0.0) scheme you should provide the following arguments:
+* `--scheme-name artic-inrb-mpox`
+* `--scheme-length 2500`
+* `--scheme-version v1.0.0`

+Alternatively you may provide the `--bed` and `--ref` arguments to point directly towards the primer bed file and reference fasta you wish to use.

 ### Reference alignment and post-processing